 Kind of how I feel like a fraud when I have appointments at The Cancer Clinic.
 In the waiting room, I wonder if all the other patients know I don’t have cancer.
-Can they tell by my thick hair and rosy cheeks?
-Do they know I haven’t even tried chemotherapy?
+Is my thick hair suspicious?
+Can they tell I haven’t tried chemotherapy yet?
 I feel sorry for myself sitting alone at The Cancer Clinic, yet I don’t even have cancer!

 Second, diagnosis often depends a cold piss relay race across the country.
 You have to collect 24 hours’ worth of your pee in your refrigerator, pack it in a cooler, and bring it to a lab.
 The lab then ships it across the country and you pray it stays cool the whole time.
 For reference, I can barely give a urine sample in the ER without spilling it on myself.

 This year, I teetered back and forth about celebrating Rare Disease Day.
 I don’t want to be the woman who cried “rare” only to inform everyone that in fact naughty mast cells are lurking everywhere.
 Yet MCAS patients face the same obstacles any rare disease patient faces: lack of information; few experts; inadequate treatments; and little to no research funding.
 So where do we fit in?